4 Ways to Make Your Move More Eco-Friendly

 - Bath towels

-Also, you can fill void spaces in your moving boxes with old newspaper or magazines.
+Also, you can fill void spaces in your moving boxes with old newspapers or magazines.

 2) Donate or Recycle Unused Belongings Before You Move